 Sometimes the probation itself is not the direct cause of an issue, but the conviction is causing an unforeseen circumstance.
 One of the requirements for getting an expungement granted is that you are not currently on an active probation, whether it be formal or informal probation.

-- The reason for wanting to terminate probation,
+The reason for wanting to terminate probation,

-- Whether or not the other terms of sentencing were completed
+Whether or not the other terms of sentencing were completed

-- The criminal record or lack of criminal record since the conviction in question
+The criminal record or lack of criminal record since the conviction in question

-- The amount of time that has passed since being placed on probation
+The amount of time that has passed since being placed on probation

-Can You Help Me Terminate Probation Early?
+Can You Help Me Get My Probation Terminated Early?

 As a Criminal Defense Attorney in California handling early termination of probation proceedings and expungements, I have extensive experience overcoming obstacles that get in the way of clearing criminal records for my clients and have done so with great success.
 The reality is, the chance of success in getting probation terminated early depends on a lot of specific factors to each case.
 After speaking with you about your situation in detail, I can give you honest feedback as to whether it makes sense or not move to forward with a “motion to terminate probation” at this time.